 As well as treating muscle spasms, sprains, neuralgia, chronic backache and arthritis related pain, we see children, babies and pregnant and post partum mums; we see patients for fibromyalgia, migraine prevention, digestion problems and minor sports injuries.
-We are one of the only Osteopathic Clinics in the area who specialise in using Laser Therapy, used by the top football, rugby, sporting teams as well as in hospitals and clinics worldwide.
-Laser Therapy has been used to reduce acute, chronic and neuropathic pain, to help stimulate tissue repair and to resolve inflammation.
+We are one of the only Osteopathic Clinics in the area who specialise in using Photobiomodulation / Laser Therapy, also used by the top football, rugby, sporting teams as well as in hospitals and clinics worldwide.
+Laser Therapy / Photobiomodulation Therapy has been used to reduce acute, chronic and neuropathic pain, to help stimulate circulation, tissue repair and to resolve inflammation.

 The content of this site is subject to the following statement:

 Osteopathy is a primary healthcare profession regulated by the Osteopaths Act 1993.
 We are bound by the voluntary guidelines of the Advertising Standards Authority which prohibit unsubstantiated claims in literature or on websites.
 An “unsubstantiated claim” is considered to be any claim to cure a condition where that claim has not been subject to specific scientific research.